Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: On the error vector and the role of outlying spurious Ritz values

 Motivated by the analysis above, we return to the relation $\alpha_i \beta_i = \frac{\prodM_d}{\omega'(\lambda_i)}$.
 Let $\cal J$ be the set of indexes $i$ such that $\beta_i$ is not tiny.
 Hence, the sum over all eigenvalues can be limited to those in $\cal J$, that is

-A similar reduction can be written for (\ref{eqn:ferrnew2}), in terms of the $d$th order divided differences $f[M, \lambda_1, \ldots, \lambda_d]$, namely $f[M, \lambda_{i_1}, \ldots, \lambda_{i_{|\cal J|}}]$.
+A similar reduction can be written for (\ref{eqn:ferrnew2}), in terms of the $d$th order divided differences $f[M, \lambda_1, \ldots, \lambda_d]$, namely $f[M, \lambda_{i_1}, \ldots, \lambda_{i_{|{\cal J}|}}]$.
 Hence, the set ${\cal J}$ identifies the ``effective'' eigenpairs on which the approximation error actually lives.

-This shows that bounds relying on approximation properties on the whole field of values $F(\mathscr{H}_d+\widehat{r}e_d^T)$ cannot be expected to be fully descriptive of the actual behavior of the method, but that this behavior is rather dictated by a region that is only slightly larger than the spectral region of $\mathscr{H}_d$.
+In the context of the sketched Arnoldi method, this shows that bounds like~\eqref{eq:bound_fsk_D} would not be expected to be descriptive of the actual behavior of the method if they were to rely on approximation properties on the whole field of values $F(\mathscr{H}_d+\widehat{r}e_d^T)$.
+Rather, the behavior of the method is dictated by a region that may be only slightly larger than the spectral region of $\mathscr{H}_d$.
+Precisely, in light of~\eqref{eq:bound_gMw} and the analysis above, to obtain a convergence estimate for the sketched Arnoldi method, we can take $D$ as any convex set containing $F(\mathscr{H}_d) \cup \{\lambda_i : i \in \cal J \}$.
+We therefore introduce a more descriptive region of the complex plane: Let $\delta \ge 0$ be such that all eigenvalues $\lambda_i, i \in {\cal J}$ satisfy ${\rm dist}(\lambda, F(\mathscr{H}_d)) < \delta$, and let